-As I have no experience with cars in the United States, I find the best car rankings on Edmunds to be helpful.
-These lists allows me to understand what is popular among Americans for different categories such as SUVs, sedans, and hatchbacks.
+I have no experience with cars in the United States, so I find the best car rankings on Edmunds helpful.
+These lists allow me to understand what is popular among Americans for different categories, such as SUVs, sedans, and hatchbacks.
 Additionally, it provides explanations for why these vehicles are liked.

 Use normal car rentals as test drives

-Because I didn’t need to make an instantaneous decision, we rented a variety of cars so my entire family could test drive different brands and models.
+Because I didn’t need to make a quick decision, we rented a variety of cars so my entire family could test-drive different brands and models.
 This way, it wasn’t just me making the decision—my wife and daughter got to spend a few days with each option and form their own impressions.

 During the process, we have found quirky details that are important to us but certain brands don’t have.
 For example, it is extremely odd, but with the Toyota Camry or some other Toyota models, you can’t control the sound volume when using Apple Carplay.
-So we had to endure a very loud voice whenever we use Apple Carplay, which means pretty much every drive.
-Consequently, Toyota is not an option for us even though I know that Toyotas are amongst the most popular car brands in America.
+So we had to endure a loud voice when we used Apple Carplay, which meant almost every drive.
+Consequently, Toyota is not an option for us, even though I know that Toyotas are among America’s most popular car brands.
 And their cars typically have high resale values.

-After you’ve decided on the make and model of the car you want to buy, your next step is choosing between a brand new or used vehicle.
+After you’ve decided on the make and model of the car you want to buy, your next step is choosing between a brand-new or used vehicle.
 Personally, I play it safe by opting for a new one to avoid any complications that could come with buying a used car.
-If you do decide to go the used route, be sure to get a vehicle history report (aka CarFax Report).
+If you decide to go the used route, get a vehicle history report (aka CarFax Report).